lizeyliz/Assignment-2-Phonebook/README.md

 Google AI search "how to create linked list class java"

-Figured out I don't need getter and setters if I use constructor?
-As long as you don't need to modify?

 Make LinkedList without imports

 go through all code and make sure you understand what it's doing